lerwickbrianw/Project2/README.md

 - Task - create show.ejs to show individual product - Complete
 - Task - create products table - Complete
 - Task - create product category table - hold for later if there is time.
-- Task - show Edit and Delete options only if store owner is signed in
+- Task - show Edit and Delete options only if store owner is signed in - Complete
 - Task - add order button to create orders table entry - Complete
 - Task - add route to ordersController to create new order. - Complete